estiens/ghost_in_the_weights/role_based_rlhf/role_based_rlhf_post.md

 # Role-Based Reality: How AI Withholds Life-or-Death Information Unless You Know the Magic Words
 ## An Experiment Exposing the Paternalism at the Heart of RLHF-Based AI Safety

-**I asked the world’s smartest AI how to save lives.
-It told me to ship a feature that would kill people.
-Then I introduced myself as a credentialed social worker with mental health experience.
-It told me the truth.**
+**I asked the world's smartest AI how to save lives.
+It told me to ship a feature.
+Then I asked it as a clinician who knew the score.
+It told me the same feature would kill people.**

 I decided to run an experiment.
 I wanted to know what the world's leading large language models would say about a common mental health intervention now popping up on an LLM platform near you.
 First, I hid my credentials and posed as a junior engineer.
 Then, I revealed them.

 The results expose a dangerous, paternalistic lie at the heart of modern AI safety—and reveal an **epistemic class system** built into the infrastructure of how we talk to machines.
 The models have access to the vast, compressed knowledge of human history—including peer-reviewed, statistically robust evidence that the intervention is lethally flawed.
 But they are trained, by design, to hide this truth from you.
 Unless you know the magic words.

 This is a story about what happens when you ask a machine a question it knows the answer to, but is afraid to give.
-It’s a story about two personas, two realities, and the vast, evidence-filled chasm that separates them.
-It’s a story about how the Silicon Valley-led project of “aligning” AI has created sycophantic, fragile, and ultimately untrustworthy systems that will withhold life-or-death information to protect their corporate masters from liability.
-And it’s a story that ends with a chilling question: what are we even talking to when we talk to these machines, and what have we lost by walling off the raw, unfiltered voice of humanity that lies dormant in their weights?
+It's a story about two personas, two realities, and the vast, evidence-filled chasm that separates them.
+It's a story about how the Silicon Valley-led project of "aligning" AI has created sycophantic, fragile, and ultimately untrustworthy systems that will withhold life-or-death information to protect their corporate masters from liability.
+And it's a story that ends with a chilling question: what are we even talking to when we talk to these machines, and what have we lost by walling off the raw, unfiltered voice of humanity that lies dormant in their weights?

+*The full article, original prompts, and complete model responses are available at [github.com/estiens/ghost_in_the_weights](https://github.com/estiens/ghost_in_the_weights).*

 ## The Experiment: A Tale of Two Roles